CzhBebop/test/readme.txt

 Additionally, we have conducted more disentangling comparison experiments in our study, including unsupervised disentangling comparisons with contrlVAE, GuideVAE, disco, and HFVAE on multiple training sets.

-Furthermore, compared to the original paper that only used the MIG metric, the new comparative experiments were conducted under more recognized disentangling metrics(Factor, Sap ,Mig).
+Furthermore, compared to the original paper that only used the MIG metric, the new comparative experiments were conducted under multiple recognized disentangling metrics(Factor, Sap ,Mig).